 There is much less evidence linking benzene to any other type of cancer.

 When inhaled or swallowed, benzene has been found to cause different types of tumors in lab animals such as rats and mice.
 These results support the finding of an excess risk of leukemia in humans.
-However, most studies in humans have not found an increased risk of cancers other than leukemia among people with higher exposures.
+However, most studies in people have not found an increased risk of cancers other than leukemia among those with higher exposures.

 Benzene has been shown to cause chromosome changes in bone marrow cells in the lab.
 (The bone marrow is where new blood cells are made.)
 Such changes are commonly found in human leukemia cells.